Illustration of Doodle, Bug & Bear Press’s sketch-loving mascot, drawing at a desk with a smile—illustrating one of our rhyming picture books.

 Painting Grace is a lyrical children’s book that brings civil rights protest signs and historic protest quotes to life through the eyes of a child—and the wings of a butterfly who’s marched before.

-Now, she’s painting again—not because nothing changed, but because not enough did.
+Now, she’s here to show the children that we need to keep showing up, not because nothing changed, but because not enough did.

-As chants echo and signs rise, Grace paints one of her own.
+As chants echo and signs rise, Grace paints her own vision of the future, with a chant submitted our Creativity Challenge Winner, Bray W:

 “Rise women, love your place.